ethstorage/es-node/SETUP.md

 d3d57353402f   task-d5e52baf-f0e0-4fd9-90c1-d4bfb0dca4a8        <none>                                        RUNNING
 ```

-_Note: In the above example, the avaliable EL RPC ports are `32773`, `32778`, and `32783`; and the CL RPC ports are `32787`, `32793`, and `32799`.
-The ports could be different in your environment, so please confirm the correct ports (and IP address) are used to make configurations in next steps._
+_Note: In the above example, the available EL RPC ports are `32773`, `32778`, and `32783`; and the CL RPC ports are `32787`, `32793`, and `32799`.
+The ports could be different in your environment, so please confirm the correct ports (and IP address) are used to make configurations in the next steps._

 ### Step 4: Update the `run.sh` file
 Some flags need to be changed to launch es-node according to the operations done above.
 Edit the `run.sh` file with following updates: